Chilli for a cause: 10-year-old raises funds for cancer-stricken hawker

 Phoebe was also persuaded to make a second batch of chilli after a radio segment on Thursday morning.
 Mr Lim estimates it will be ready in early August.

-Phoebe and her father will be passing the money raised to Mr Tan personally for accountability to those who have purchased her goods.
+Phoebe and her father will pass the money raised to Mr Tan personally for accountability to those who have purchased her goods.
 They hope to do this next week.